JaredMcB/DDRM/ResearchJournal.md

 # Thursday, August 27, 2020

 8:36 AM - Getting started.
-Yesterday, I investigated the convergence of the CKMS factorization algorithm, and noted that the more variables involved, the more degrees of freedom the longer the algorithm takes to converge.
+Yesterday, I investigated the convergence of the CKMS factorization algorithm, and noted that the more variables involved, the more degrees of freedom, the longer the algorithm takes to converge.
 So, I think a stopping criterion should be imposed.
 So, I add that to today's agenda:

 ### To do:
 * Add stopping criterion to CKMS implementation.